ph-ph/ph-ph.github.io/content/posts/argentina-bike-trip.md

 Imagine you have a long-ish 70 mile day ahead of you, so you decide to be prudent and go to sleep at 10pm.
 Sure, the municipal camping you’re staying at is right next to the local amusement park[^4], but that’s kids stuff, and they should be in bed by then?
 Boy, are you in for some surprise.
 At 10pm the kids are happily jumping on trampolines, music is blasting out of giant speakers, and some dude is broadcasting raffle winning numbers to everyone within a mile radius.
 The things calm down somewhat by 2am, just in time for a wedding (that started in church at 10pm, of course) to pick up the momentum.
 By 5am the wedding winds down, which you absolutely can’t miss because all the local dogs are barking at the same time.
 Even the worst jetlag doesn’t last more than several days, but I’m not sure how many weeks, months or years is needed to adjust your internal clock to this.

 [^4]: What kind of crazy urban planning genius would place a campground next to some roller coasters?
-It all made sense, though - local campgrounds are more often used by locals for all kinds of celebrations, so they definitely fall into "noisy place" bucket.
+It all made sense, though - local campgrounds are more often used by locals for all kinds of celebrations, so they definitely fall into the "noisy place" bucket.
 Placing all the noisy places - campground, amusement park, banquet hall - in one place far from town center is reasonable, even though it doesn't make for a happy camping.

 ## Food
 The food in restaurants was cheap and delicious, and everyone ate a lot of it.
 One of my daily games was trying to pace myself along the route so that I was near places likely to have restaurants around lunch and dinner time (also trying to guess if they would be open; see above).
 There are 4 food staples in Northwestern Argentina: [empanadas](https://en.wikipedia.org/wiki/Empanada#Argentina), [milanesas](https://en.wikipedia.org/wiki/Milanesa), [humitas](https://en.wikipedia.org/wiki/Humita) and [locro](https://en.wikipedia.org/wiki/Locro).
 There’s an “El Club de la Milanesa” restaurant chain in Buenos Aires, and I feel like I was a virtual member of that club by the end of the first week.
 Bakeries and sweet stuff were also everywhere, so no weight was lost during the trip.

 {{<figure src="/img/Bakery.jpg" caption="A bakery in Chicoana.
 Some tough choices had to be made there." link="https://photos.app.goo.gl/if8LrrbBF7mn6p9r7">}}

-The most special dish I ate, though, was pasta in a small very empty town on a very windy day.
+The most special dish I ate, though, was pasta in a small, very empty town on a very windy day.
 You could see it being made from scratch.
  {{<figure src="/img/Pasta_chef.jpeg" caption="Chef Adrian doing the magic." link="https://photos.app.goo.gl/HPWkN9imobAMUtRR6">}}

 ## The bike thing